Paul R. Goldin

 My main area of research is Warring States China (5th to 3rd centuries B.C.).
 Although my focus is intellectual and cultural history, the study of this period is necessarily interdisciplinary, and my work also involves archaeology, art history, literature, philosophy, and religion.

 My bibliographies and research aids can be found by clicking the "Resources" tab (above).
 These items are free to the public and regularly updated, but are not to be reproduced, distributed, or emended without the compiler's consent.
-I welcome any comments and corrections.
+I welcome any comments and corrections, and am indebted to the many colleagues who have sent me suggestions over the years.

 - EALC 1 (Introduction to Chinese Civilization);